piinalpin/laravel-base/README.md

 ## About Laravel Base RestFul API

-Laravel is a web application framework with expressive, elegant syntax. this project is to assist in the development project on the laravel based on RestFul API.
+Laravel is a web application framework with expressive, elegant syntax.
+This base project is to assist in the development project on the laravel based on RestFul API.

 ## Documentation
 On going.